solo-io/gloo/docs/content/guides/security/rate_limiting/_index.md

 can become incredibly complex being handled at the application level.
 Using an API gateway we can define client request limits to these varied services in one place.

-#### Rate Limiting in Gloo
+#### Rate Limiting in Gloo Edge

-Gloo exposes Envoy's rate-limit API, which allows users to provide their own implementation of an Envoy gRPC rate-limit service.
+Gloo Edge exposes Envoy's rate-limit API, which allows users to provide their own implementation of an Envoy gRPC rate-limit service.
 Lyft provides an example implementation of this gRPC rate-limit service [here](https://github.com/lyft/ratelimit).
-To configure Gloo to use your rate-limit server implementation, install Gloo gateway and then modify the settings to use your rate limit server upstream:
+To configure Gloo Edge to use your rate-limit server implementation, install Gloo Edge gateway and then modify the settings to use your rate limit server upstream:

 Open editor to modify the settings:
 ```shell script